Greatest Motorsport Events in the World

 Here’s the list of the greatest motorsport events in the world.
 Twenty-two of them!
 Why 22?
 We had an idea of making the list of Top 10 greatest motorsport events in the world, as the list of the races and similar must-see events that every racing fan must have on his bucket list.

 Well, we didn’t succeed.
-We didn’t succeed in limiting it to top 10 events, because when we started writing, we didn’t want to shrink the choice.
+We didn’t succeed in limiting it to top 10 events, because we didn’t want to shrink the choice.
 As real petrolheads and race-loving maniacs that we are, we just kept on adding, more and more great, beautiful, must-see races, as we genuinely believe that they deserve to be on this list.
 Enjoy!

 24 hours of Le Mans (since 1923)

-24 hours of Le Mans, which was organized for the first time near the French town Le Mans in 1923, is the pinnacle of the car racing and probably the most recognizable motorsport event in the world.
+24 hours of Le Mans was organized for the first time near the French town Le Mans in 1923, and is considered as the pinnacle of the car racing and probably the most recognizable motorsport event in the world.
 The two-times-around-a-clock race at Circuit de la Sarthe is currently a part of the FIA World Endurance Championship.

 Through the history, the race survived several changes in the world’s motorsport hierarchy and it was a part of the various racing series or the non-championship events.
 The race was canceled only once, due to workers strike in 1936, and of course, it wasn’t held between 1940 and 1948 because of the World War II.